fabiocaccamo/django-extra-settings/README.md

 - [`django-admin-interface`](https://github.com/fabiocaccamo/django-admin-interface) - the default admin interface made customizable by the admin itself. popup windows replaced by modals. 🧙 ⚡

+- [`django-cache-cleaner`](https://github.com/fabiocaccamo/django-cache-cleaner) - clear the entire cache or individual caches easily using the admin panel or management command. 🧹✨

 - [`django-colorfield`](https://github.com/fabiocaccamo/django-colorfield) - simple color field for models with a nice color-picker in the admin. 🎨

 - [`django-maintenance-mode`](https://github.com/fabiocaccamo/django-maintenance-mode) - shows a 503 error page when maintenance-mode is on. 🚧 🛠️